Wings fans chant 'Fire Blashill' after falling 5-2 to Senators

 But it was the Senators who looked more impressive in this game.
 They had more energy, were better on specialty teams and deserved the victory.

-The Wings are mired in a funk right now they are having difficulty escaping.
+The Wings are mired in a funk right now and are having difficulty escaping.

 "You have to dig yourself out of it, it doesn't get any easier," forward Sam Gagner said.
 "You go through stretches in a season and in your career where things are difficult But as I've said before, adversity is a great teacher and you have to learn from it regardless of how you're feeling."